LiseChemistry/QM7-RC_DEGF/README.md

 - [X] install the packages
 - [X] data loader
 - [ ] use the data to evaluate performances using `3DMol` model
-- [ ] compare performances of KRR and ENN models with previous results (Atomization energy - targer property)
+- [ ] compare performances of KRR and ENN models with previous results
 - [ ] extract electronic features from spahm-a` and `spahm-b` to use as input for the ENN